Adriana Tudela

 Adriana Josefina Tudela Gutiérrez (born 20 August 1988) is a Peruvian lawyer and politician.
-She is a congresswoman for the 2021–2026 term.
+She served as a congresswoman representing Metropolitan Lima for the 2021–2026 congressional term.

 Political career

 During the 2016-2020 legislative period, Tudela worked in the Congress of the Republic as an advisor to the congressman and president of Congress, Pedro Olaechea.
 According to an interview for Sudaca, she identifies herself as having positions that are a mix of liberal and conservative.

 Congresswoman

-In the 2021 general elections, she was elected congresswoman of the republic for Avanza País, with 47 141 votes, for the parliamentary period 2021–2026.
+In the 2021 general elections, she was elected congresswoman of the republic for Avanza País, with 47,141 votes, for the parliamentary period 2021–2026.

 Together with her fellow congressman, Alejandro Cavero, she was a promoter of a campaign against a constituent assembly.

+In the 2026 general elections, Tudela unsuccessfully ran for a seat in the newly formed Chamber of Deputies.
+Tudela and the entire incumbent bench of the Go on Country party were unable to secure a single seat in the new bicameral congress.